RohitChandupatla/pm-s04-g07-project/README.md

 * 3.2 Hardware and software resources
 * 3.3 Design template for web app
 * 3.5 Developing front end and backend
-* 3.6 Database/cloud connection
+* 3.6 Database/cloud Integration
 * 3.8 Testing

 #### 4. Monitoring and Controlling
-* 4.1 Checking for the issues
+* 4.1 Checking for the issues/ debugging

 #### 5. Closing
 * 5.1 Review